Battle of Hanna: Battle

 After a short bombardment on 20 and 21 January 1916, the 7th Division charged the Ottoman lines.
 In an advance across 600 yards of flooded no-man's land, the British sustained 2,700 casualties.
-The well prepared Ottoman positions, notably the well-sited machine gun nests, forced them to abandon the assault and withdraw the relief force to the base of Ali Gharbi.
+The well-prepared Ottoman positions, notably the well-sited machinegun nests, forced them to abandon the assault and withdraw the relief force to the base of Ali Gharbi.

 Aftermath

 Medical care was practically nonexistent, and the night after the attack saw freezing temperatures.
 Many British wounded suffered unnecessarily, and morale plummeted.
-The besieged garrison in Kut-al-Amara could hear the distant sound of the fighting relief force, and when it remained distant morale there suffered as well.
+The besieged garrison in Kut-al-Amara could hear the distant sound of the fighting relief force, and when it remained distant, morale there suffered as well.

 Despite two more relief attempts, the garrison at Kut-al-Amara was forced to surrender to the Ottoman forces on 29 April 1916 (see Siege of Kut).